 - Updating tags requires a site build

-- Basic tag containers cannot handle complex tags
+- Basic tag containers can't handle complex tags

 - Most tag containers are not designed for universal deployment across all pages of a site